fenago/ansible-course/md/Lab_3.md

 was tested on CentOS 7.8:

-1. Your first task is to install the relevant Cobbler packages using [yum].
+1. Your first task is to install the relevant Cobbler packages using [apt].
 Note that, at the time of writing, the SELinux policy provided with CentOS 7 did not support Cobbler\'s functionality and blocks some aspects from working.
 Although this is not something you should do in a production environment, your simplest path to getting this demo up and running is to simply disable SELinux:

 ```
-$ yum install -y cobbler cobbler-web
+$ apt install -y cobbler cobbler-web
 $ setenforce 0
 ```